Teriks/LibLSLCC/README.md

  * Correct treatment of vectors/rotations/lists and strings as booleans.

  * Vectors and rotations can now be negated.

+ * Support for certain unicode characters in script symbols, (Same characters the linden Compiler allows)

  * At this point I am scratching my head because I cannot remember what else...
    I put a lot of time into this.